The CNLS Visitor Program

 through the corresponding channels of approval.

-- US Citizen visitor we request 30 calendar days for the request to be processed.
+- US Citizen visitor we request a minimum of 15 calendar days for the request to be processed.

 - Visitors can be outside researchers, or students or postdocs, including LANL

 - ALL visitors must be hosted by a laboratory employee.
 Every foreign national

 must have both a US citizen host and a US citizen

 - The talk title and abstract must be supplied to the the CNLS office